 Legacy can be a boon or a bane.
 Legacy systems are like a comfort blanket.
 You know them like the back of your palm.
-There is a lot of familiarity built in as well as a lot of customization to cater to various specific scenarios.
+There is a lot of familiarities built-in as well as a lot of customization to cater to various specific scenarios.
 Unfortunately, there can be a lot of challenges as well.
 ‘Legacy’ does involve systems slowing down or worse, a complete burnout.
 Additionally, there could be changing laws and business models or new requirements that the legacy system is either simply unable to address or involves huge change management and cost to address.

 This blog is based on my experience in the last few years in serving mid-market companies.
 Prior to that, I was only involved in dealing with “large IT” – which means, IT for very large global enterprises.
-The approach to IT in these enterprises differ very significantly.
+The approach to IT in these enterprises differs very significantly.
 Especially the approach to planning, financing, and executing ERP projects.

 Mid-market companies, especially the ones that have recently reached a significant size or global reach are usually not under such constraints.
 They can have a clean slate approach.

 Two trends have an impact on the decisions that IT Managers are considering taking for their enterprise ERP roadmap.
-The first is that frugality and budget consciousness / avoiding large Capex has become a way of life and large complex IT projects are finding fewer backers within the decision-making community.
-The other key trend is to go for best of breed solutions.
+The first is that frugality and budget consciousness / avoiding large Capex have become a way of life and large complex IT projects are finding fewer backers within the decision-making community.
+The other key trend is to go for best-of-breed solutions.
 This requires more flexible and seamless integration with third-party products and more recently, with Edge computing resources.

 Even as recently as two years ago, a majority of these managers used to consider on-premise ERP as the way forward.
 Large ERP Software was still grabbing significant mindshare.
 However, there has been a tectonic shift in the last few quarters.
 More and more customers, including some very conservative traditional enterprises, are also looking at a cloud-based ERP as their first option.

 There are various reasons for this shift and cloud-based ERP has crossed an inflection point as a result.